eppdyl/cathode-database/README.md

 The database is assembled with the scripts in the folder ''assemble_data''.
 It creates a portable .hdf5 that can be loaded straight into Pandas.

+## Data currently considered
+The data considered at this point is the total pressure, axial electron density, electron temperature, and potential.
+The scripts that are scattered throughout the repository can be easily adapted to include other data, such as the voltage-current characteristic.

 ## CONTRIBUTE
-As of June 2020, the database has over 400 data points with discharge currents ranging from 1 to 307 A, mass flow rates from 1 sccm to 200 sccm, and mercury, xenon, and argon propellants.
+As of June 2020, the database has over 400 data entries with discharge currents ranging from 1 to 307 A, mass flow rates from 1 sccm to 200 sccm, and mercury, xenon, and argon propellants.

-However, more data is always welcome!
+More data is always welcome!
 You can send me data or (preferably) create a pull request to push more data to the database.

 Pierre-Yves Taunay, 2020